anewton1998/draft-hdyd/draft-newton-how-do-you-do.md

 * `msg_content` - a string that is the message content.
 * `exchange_agents` - an array containg exchange agent location objects.
 * `agent_url` - a string containing a URL of an agent.
+* `notifications_accepted` - a boolean indicating if an Exchange Agent accepts notifications.

 ## Requesting Values {#values_request}